makersacademy/airport_challenge/README.md

 Airports can only land and take off planes one at a time.
 Storm conditions cannot be customised.
-Planes cannot be renamed.
+storm? or full? cannot be checked as they are private Planes cannot be renamed.
 There is no way to remove or add planes to runways other than landing and taking off.

 **Notes**

-Clears Rubocop except for 7 "unexpected token tLCURLY" errors which breaks the Rspec test if adjusted.
+Clears Rubocop except for 8 "unexpected token tLCURLY" errors which breaks the Rspec test if adjusted.
-100% test coverage.
+98.98% test coverage.